Optimal consumption and investment with liquid and illiquid assets: Introduction

+Due to the complicated nature of the problem, the asymptotic analysis for small transaction costs is useful to understand the optimal behavior.
+Comparing our model with the model without the liquid risky asset, we describe how the investor's optimal consumption and illiquid asset trading strategies are affected by the additional opportunity of trading the liquid risky asset.
+Also, we describe how the optimal trading strategy for the liquid risky asset is affected by the presence of the illiquid asset, compared to the frictionless Merton problem.

 Our model is similar to the models in \cite{Dai11, Guasoni, Hobson16}.
 Dai \emph{et al} \cite{Dai11} consider a model with a finite horizon and position constraints, and they characterize the trading boundaries.
 Guasoni and Bichuch \cite{Guasoni} consider the problem of maximizing the long-term growth rate.
 Under the assumption of small transaction costs, they solve the problem using the \emph{shadow price approach}, and prove an asymptotic expansion result.
-In parallel with our work, Hobson \emph{et al}. \cite{Hobson16} recently consider a similar problem as in this paper and solve the problem by studying the HJB equation of the primal optimization problem.
+In parallel with our work, Hobson \emph{et al}. \cite{Hobson16} recently consider a similar problem as in this paper and solve it by studying the HJB equation of the primal optimization problem.
+They also provide an explicit characterization of the well-posedness of the problem.

-In this paper, we employ the \emph{shadow price approach} used in \cite{KalMuh10, GerMuhSch11, ChoSirZit11, GerGua14, Cho11,HerPro15, Guasoni}.
-The shadow price approach amounts to construct the most unfavorable frictionless market, where the asset price processes lie between the bid and ask prices of the original market.
-After proving that the constructed frictionless market produces the same expected utility as the original market, we obtain the expressions of the optimal strategies and value function by solving the optimization problem in the frictionless market.
-We find a candidate of the shadow price process using the solution of a constraint free boundary ODE, and do the verification.
-Eventually, our analysis does not rely on the dynamic programming principle or the technique of viscosity solutions.

 The remainder of the paper is organized as follows: Section 2 describes the model.
-In Section 3, we explain shadow price approach, and heuristically derive a free boundary ODE from the property of the shadow price process.
-In Section 4, we state and prove the main results: The expression of the optimal strategy and the value function, and the asymptotic expansion for small transaction costs.
-Finally, Section 5 is devoted to prove the existence of a smooth solution to the free boundary ODE with an integral constraint.
+In Section 3, we explain the shadow price approach, and heuristically derive a free boundary ODE from the property of the shadow price process.
+In Section 4, we state and prove the main results: The expression of the optimal strategy and value function, the existence of a shadow price process, and the criteria for the well-posedness of the problem are given.
+Section 5 describes some properties of the optimal strategy and provides intuitive explanations for them.
+Finally, Section 6 is mainly devoted to prove the existence of a smooth solution to the free boundary ODE with an integral constraint.